entrptaher/groovy-proxy-rotator/README.md

 ### Start without configuring any json file or pm2

-Provide PROXYPORT and PROXIES like below and run the rotator
+Provide `PROXYPORT` and `PROXIES` like below and run the rotator
 ```
 PROXYPORT=56000 PROXIES='[{"host": "IP", "port": 60000}]' npm start
 ```

+The proxy will run at port `56000`.

 ### Internal Proxy Authentication
 If you want to protect your proxy from being abused by public, then you might as well add some simple authentication.